Projects No Longer Need Discretionary EAW

 The DNR was concerned with potential impacts to groundwater and surface water associated with the proposed expansion of irrigated crop production in the Pineland Sands area.
 Many of the parcels in question had been in commercial timber production, and the DNR was also concerned with effects from land use conversion.

-As a result, in February of this year, DNR Commissioner Tom Landwehr ordered a discretionary environmental assessment worksheet (EAW) to evaluate the potential impacts of RDO’s proposed groundwater appropriations.
+A discretionary environmental assessment worksheet (EAW) was ordered to evaluate the potential impacts of RDO’s proposed groundwater appropriations.

 Following this order, DNR and RDO officials met several times to discuss the EAW process and the scope of the company’s applications and preliminary notifications.
 These discussions resulted in RDO voluntarily reducing its permit applications to five.
 This reduction has eliminated the need for a discretionary EAW.